docker/docs/engine/swarm/services.md

 > definition, which causes Docker to assign a random port for each task.
 >
 > In addition, if you use `mode=host` and you do not use the
-> `--mode=global` flag on `docker service create`, it will be difficult to know
+> `--mode=global` flag on `docker service create`, it difficult to know
 > which nodes are running the service in order to route work to them.

 ##### Example: Run a `nginx` web server service on every swarm node

 [nginx](https://hub.docker.com/_/nginx/) is an open source reverse proxy, load balancer, HTTP cache, and a web server.
-If you run nginx as a service using the routing mesh, connecting to the nginx port on any swarm node will show you the web page for (effectively) **a random swarm node** running the service.
+If you run nginx as a service using the routing mesh, connecting to the nginx port on any swarm node shows you the web page for (effectively) **a random swarm node** running the service.

 The following example runs nginx as a service on each node in your swarm and